 Here are a few key signs that your drinking habits may be unhealthy:

 1. Poor sleep patterns

 While many alcoholic drinks, such as red wine, can induce drowsiness, they actually worsen our overall quality of sleep.
 If you don’t feel well-rested when you wake up after a night of drinking, alcohol may be disrupting your sleep cycle and preventing you from achieving deep, restful sleep.
+There’s also a correlation between alcohol and night sweats.
 Poor sleep quality can result in symptoms such as hangxiety and fatigue that last throughout the day.
 If you’re often feeling low in energy, productivity, and mental clarity after drinking, you may benefit from cutting back.
 Sleep affects all dimensions of wellness, and improving sleep quality through reduced drinking can significantly improve your daily life.

 2. Indigestion, bloating, and puffiness